brian-a13/sgf-review-site/README.md

 # NOTE
 The site is hosted using Render's free service and therefore is subject to spins down.
-Due to this, there may be a de;ay of up to one minute when attempting to access the site.
+Due to this, there may be a delay of up to one minute when attempting to access the site.